 The workflow is taking single entities as input and processing them in parallel.
 So the root entity type is still `specimens`

 Formatting when using the data table for inputs and outputsNote that the formatting for writing the input and output to the data table is exactly the same as in the single-entity case.

 What to expect

 Once you launch your workflow, you will see the status of all the specimens you ran in your set.
-When they are done, you'll get a number of satisfying green checks:
+When they are done, you should see a number of satisfying green checks.

-And when you go back to the Data page, you will see that each specimen that was in your set has additional columns of links to output data:
+And when you go back to the Data page, you should see that each specimen that was in your set has an additional column that includes links to output data.

 |Congratulations!
 You've completed Part 3 of the Data Tables Quickstart!|